kun-2023/Diabetes-Clustering-Data-Science-Project/README.md

 ## Part 3: Conclusion & Recommendations
+* It's not hard to see that cluster 2 low physical level and current smokers are perhaps the most unhealthy group and perhaps the cluster with the highest percentage of diabetes.
-* Many never smokers and people with high or moderate physical levels had become diabetic.
-Most of the metrics have similar distribution for each cluster.
+* Most of the metrics have similar distribution for each cluster.
 However, no smoking and high physical activities do have a positive impact on weights, choleterols and blood pressures.
 * For people with low physical activity level and current smokers such as cluster 2.
 They need to smoke less and start do some exercise.
 * For people with low physical activity such as cluster 7 and 5, they need to beef up their activities.
 * For people who smoke currently such as cluster 0 and 6, they need to cut back smoking.